MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-sm.md

 ::: moniker-end

 The sections in this article help you deploy System Center - Service Manager in one of several different scenarios.
 The scenarios range from a simple, one\-computer scenario to a four\-computer scenario that is designed to support production\-type environments.
-In addition, this guide shows you how to register a Service Manager management group with the Service Manager data warehouse so that you can generate reports.
-You've the option of deploying the Self-Service Portal so you can provide access to Service Manager through a web browser.
+In addition, this article shows you how to register a Service Manager management group with the Service Manager data warehouse so that you can generate reports.
+You have the option of deploying the Self-Service Portal so you can provide access to Service Manager through a web browser.
 To improve performance and provide for redundancy, you can deploy additional secondary Service Manager management servers.

 > [!NOTE]
 > - It's assumed that you're installing Service Manager on a computer where no previous version of Service Manager is installed.